HDierend/Data-Quality-Metrics/docs/source/image_quality/MeanSquared_Error.rst

 C++
 =========
 OpenCV contains a class for calculating the MSE.
-A detailed description can be found in the `OpenCV Doxs<https://docs.opencv.org/4.x/d7/d80/classcv_1_1quality_1_1QualityMSE.html#a82ba740a06f48562a08517079712218c>`_.
+A detailed description can be found in the `OpenCV Docs <https://docs.opencv.org/4.x/d7/d80/classcv_1_1quality_1_1QualityMSE.html#a82ba740a06f48562a08517079712218c>`_.

 ********************
 Literature